Make this one pot roasted veggie beef chili dinner Sunday night and eat for several days during the week!

 - 1/2 teaspoon cayenne pepper (add more if you prefer more kick!)

 - 1/4 Cup tomato paste

-- 1 – 8 oz can of diced tomatoes
+- 1 – 28 oz can whole plum tomatoes (San Marzano recommended)

 - shredded cheddar cheese

 - green onions